douglasgreen/news/2025/03/21/en.md

 ## Science & Nature

+### Blue Ghost's Triumph: A New Dawn for Lunar Exploration

+NASA's Blue Ghost Mission 1, led by Firefly Aerospace, has marked a significant milestone in lunar exploration.
+After a series of setbacks, the mission successfully landed on the Moon's Mare Crisium, delivering ten NASA science and technology instruments.
+Over 14 days, the mission captured stunning high-definition images, including a lunar sunset and a solar eclipse, while transmitting 119 gigabytes of data back to Earth.
+This mission not only demonstrated the capabilities of commercial lunar operations but also provided valuable insights into the lunar environment, paving the way for future human exploration under NASA's Artemis campaign.
+The success of Blue Ghost Mission 1 highlights the growing role of commercial companies in space exploration and sets the stage for more ambitious missions to the Moon and beyond.

 ## Health & Disease

 ### New Study Reveals Limited Effectiveness of Low Back Pain Treatments

 A recent study has shed light on the effectiveness of various treatments for low back pain, a condition that affects millions of people in the United States.
 The research reviewed numerous trials, examining both pharmacological and non-pharmacological treatments.
 Surprisingly, only about 10% of these treatments were found to be significantly effective in relieving pain.
 For acute low back pain, non-steroidal anti-inflammatory drugs (NSAIDs) showed some promise, while for chronic pain, therapies like exercise and antidepressants offered minor benefits.
 The study highlighted the need for more high-quality, placebo-controlled trials to better understand which treatments truly work.
 Experts suggest that a personalized, multimodal approach, combining different therapies such as physical therapy, education, and stress management, may be more effective in managing low back pain.
 Surgical options should be considered only as a last resort, emphasizing the importance of conservative care.
 This study underscores the complexity of treating low back pain and the necessity for tailored treatment plans.

+### Measles Outbreak Spreads Rapidly Across the U.S., Highlighting Vaccine Importance

+A measles outbreak is spreading quickly across the United States, with cases reported in 22 states, particularly in the South and West.
+In West Texas and New Mexico alone, there are 320 cases, surpassing the total number of cases in the entire country last year.
+Dr. William Moss from Johns Hopkins University compares the outbreak to a forest fire, where sparks can ignite larger outbreaks in communities with low vaccination rates.
+The last significant outbreak in the U.S. was in 2019, primarily affecting the Orthodox Jewish community in New York.
+This year's outbreak underscores the critical role of vaccinations in preventing the spread of measles, a highly contagious disease.
+Public health officials are concerned that misinformation and declining vaccination rates could lead to more frequent outbreaks in the future.

+### Concerns Rise as Trump Administration Considers Cuts to HIV Prevention Efforts

+The Trump administration is contemplating significant cuts to the Centers for Disease Control and Prevention's (CDC) HIV prevention division, sparking widespread concern among public health experts and advocates.
+This division plays a crucial role in tracking HIV infections, promoting testing, and supporting prevention strategies like PrEP, a medication that reduces the risk of infection.
+If the cuts proceed, the responsibilities of the CDC's HIV prevention work might be transferred to another department within the Department of Health and Human Services (HHS).
+Experts fear that such a move could weaken national HIV prevention efforts, potentially reversing the progress made in reducing new infections, especially among young people.
+The proposed changes could also lead to increased costs for taxpayers if HIV cases rise due to reduced prevention efforts.
+Public health advocates emphasize the importance of maintaining robust prevention programs to continue the fight against HIV effectively.

 ## Society & Culture

+### Columbia University and Trump Administration Clash Over $400 Million Funding

+Columbia University is in a heated dispute with the Trump administration over $400 million in federal funding that was revoked due to the university's handling of antisemitism on campus.
+The administration has set conditions for reinstating the funds, including banning masks on campus and giving campus police more authority.
+This situation has sparked protests from students and faculty who see these demands as a threat to academic freedom and free speech.
+The university is caught between maintaining its principles and the financial implications of losing such significant funding.
+The conflict has roots in a decades-old disagreement between Trump and Columbia over a real estate deal, adding another layer to the current tensions.
+As the university navigates this challenge, it faces pressure from both the federal government and its own community to find a resolution that upholds its values.

+### The Art Institute of Chicago Returns Stolen Buddha Sculpture to Nepal

+The Art Institute of Chicago has decided to return a 12th-century Buddha sculpture to Nepal after discovering it was stolen from the Guita Bahi in the Kathmandu Valley.
+This sculpture, known as "Buddha Sheltered by the Serpent King Muchalinda," has been part of the museum's collection since 1997.
+The decision to return the sculpture came after the museum's provenance research team uncovered its true origins.
+The Art Institute worked closely with the Nepalese government to ensure the sculpture's safe return.
+This act of repatriation highlights the importance of provenance research and the museum's commitment to ethical practices.
+The return of the sculpture is seen as a way to strengthen cultural ties and ensure that future generations in Nepal can connect with their heritage.

 ## Arts & Entertainment